osg-htc/user-school-2018/docs/materials/day4/part1-ex4-singularity.md

 username@training $ condor_submit tf_matmul.submit
 ```

 The job will look for a machine on the OSG that has singularity installed, On a matched machine, the job creates the singularity container from the image `/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow:latest`.
-Inside this container, the program `tf_matmul.py` begin to execute.
+Inside this container, the program `tf_matmul.py` begins to execute.

 You will see the output file `tf_matmul.output` after the job finished.